-We’re working to help solve this issue by partnering with courts, criminal history repositories, executive branch agencies in state governments, policymakers, and advocacy groups to design and implement record clearance policies.
-Our goal is to make automatic record clearance—where all eligible criminal records are cleared automatically and without burden—the standard across the country.
+We’re working to help solve this issue by partnering with courts, criminal history repositories, executive branch agencies in state governments, policymakers, and advocacy groups to design and implement new record clearance policies.
+Our goal is to make automatic record clearance—where the state initiates and completes the clearance of all eligible criminal records—the standard across the country.

 A criminal record can be a life sentence to poverty, creating barriers to jobs, housing, education, and more.
 These barriers create ripple effects for generations: nearly half of all U.S. children have at least one parent with a criminal record.
 This reality causes negative consequences for a child’s cognitive development, school performance, and even employment outcomes in adulthood.

-Nearly every state has existing laws that allow people to seal or clear their criminal record after a crime-free period.
+Nearly every state has existing laws that allow people to petition to seal or clear their criminal record after a certain amount of time.
 Unfortunately, the petition process to clear criminal records in most states is complicated and burdensome—and often costly.
-For people with low incomes, the expensive legal assistance and court fees can make this process impossible.
+For people with low incomes, expensive legal assistance and court fees can make this process impossible.

 Clear My Record

 In 2016, we launched an online intake tool to connect people with the legal aid they need to navigate California’s expungement process.
-With this tool, our team helped 22,000 people get connected to legal aid services.
+With this tool, our team helped 27,000 people get connected to legal aid services.
 But we also saw firsthand how the petition-based process wasn’t working.
 We wanted to go beyond tweaking the status quo to re-envision the whole process of record clearance so that it would be accessible to anyone and everyone who needs it.
 So in 2018, we shifted our focus to automatic record clearance.

-After we realized petition-based processes couldn’t scale to meet current need, we partnered with the San Francisco District Attorney’s Office to create a process for automatic record clearance.
+After we realized petition-based processes couldn’t scale to meet the current need, we partnered with the San Francisco District Attorney’s Office to create a process for automatic record clearance.
 We developed technology that reads criminal history data, determines eligibility for relief under state law, and produces the necessary documentation for courts.
 This work expanded to become a first-of-its-kind partnership with five District Attorneys’ Offices in California.

 When the state passed a new cannabis record clearance law, we released the technology to District Attorneys statewide.
 The free, open-source application combs through criminal history data to find people eligible for record clearance—at a speed of up to 10,000 eligible convictions per minute.

 This work became part of a new era for record clearance policies in America.
 We began to see a future in which eligible records would be cleared automatically as a routine function of government.
 To get there, we needed to think big, and our work in California showed that it was possible.

-With the right policies and conscious use of technology, government can deliver impact at the scale we need.
+With the right policies and the conscious use of technology, government can deliver impact at the scale we need.
 Ultimately, this work is not just about creating efficient ways to change criminal record data.
 It is about changing lives.

 What people are saying about Clear My Record